Nourish - What’s the Scoop on: Reishi Mushrooms

 No. 6 – Helps Improve Sleep

-When consumed in continuous, small doses, reishi has been shown to support the body’s sleep cycles.
+When consumed in continuous, small doses, reishi shows to be supportive of the body’s sleep cycles.
 Thanks to the compound triterpene, reishi may help increase your quality of sleep and the duration.
-And as we all know, sleep is very important for energy levels, a healthy immune system, maintaining a healthy weight and being able to function at an optimal level all day.
+And as we all know, sleep is very important.
+It supports:

 Personally, I love to take Four Sigmatic cacao reishi before bed as a way of winding down and relax.
 It’s wonderfully calming and means I’ll wake up feeling refreshed.